 3.2.5.
 Alternative interpolation calculation method

-Upon request of the manufacturer and with approval of the responsible authority, a manufacturer may apply an alternative interpolation calculation procedure in the case that the interpolation method creates unrealistic phase-specific CO2 results or an unrealistic road load curve.
+Upon request of the manufacturer and with approval of the responsible authority, a manufacturer may apply an alternative interpolation calculation procedure in the case that the interpolation method creates unrealistic phase-specific parameter results or an unrealistic road load curve.
 Before such permission is granted, the manufacturer shall check and where possible correct:

-(a) The reason for having small differences between the road load relevant characteristics between vehicle L and H in the case of unrealistic phase- specific CO2 results;
+(a) The reason for having small differences between the road load relevant characteristics between vehicle L and H in the case of unrealistic phase- specific parameter results;

 (b) The reason for having an unexpected difference between the f1,L and f1,H coefficients in the case of an unrealistic road load curve.